imrahul1/MIDAS-Internship/README.md

 <h2> We can improve </h2>
 By :
-Using image data we can improve the model and create and ensemble of both Using product reviews as well.
+Using image data we can improve the model and create and ensemble of both
+<br>Using product reviews as well.
 They too may provide some clues

 <h2> For visualization </h2>
 we can have a wordcloud, barplots indicating most used words.